arafathusayn/Typing-Assistant/README.md

 **Example:** If you save `hw` as key and `Hello World!` as value in snippet table and type `hw=`, it will write `Hello World!` in whatever text input you focus on any program.

+# Requirements

+Install Python Xlib (needs root/administrator permission)

+`pip install python-xlib` / `sudo pip install python-xlib`

 # Installation

 After cloning the repo:

 `pip install -r requirements.txt`
-<br> or <br>
-`python -m pip install -r requirements.txt`

-You need python and pip pre-installed obviously.
+You need python and pip pre-installed.

 # Run